Proximie Video Library

 Design, prototype, test

-I was then able to sketch some high level designs in Figma and create a prototype ready for user testing, We worked through the feature list as we knew that there would be an initial version and then an updated version with extra functions a little later down the line, but as completely new product, everyone was keen to get a V3 live.
+I Designed, prototyped, and tested key flows to validate navigation, permissions, and playback before build.
+Myself and the product manager worked through the feature list as we knew that there would be an initial version and then an updated version with extra functions a little later down the line, but as completely new product, everyone was keen to get a V3 live, so time was crucial.

 Using Usertesting.com we found an array of surgeons from mentors to students who matched the profiles created.
 Some were already Proximie users and some were not.
 I also added in a general feedback opportunity at the end to get any further feature requests or ideas to make the platform better.